Ahnafmeow10/DATA3402.Spring.2025/README.md

 This project is from a Kaggle challenge called [Playground Series - Season 4, Episode 1](https://www.kaggle.com/competitions/playground-series-s4e1).

-The goal is to predict if a customer will leave a bank or not.
-This is called customer churn.
-We are given a dataset with information about each customer, like their credit score, age, country, gender, how long they’ve been with the bank, and their account details.
-The column we want to predict is called `Exited`.
-It shows 1 if the customer left, and 0 if they stayed.
-We train a machine learning model using this data and make predictions for new customers.
+This project is part of the Kaggle Playground Series - Season 4, Episode 1.
+The goal is to predict customer churn — whether a customer will leave a bank or not.
+The dataset includes features such as credit score, age, country, gender, tenure, account balance, number of products, credit card ownership, activity status, and estimated salary.
+The target variable, "Exited", indicates whether a customer has left (1) or stayed (0).
+By training a machine learning model on this data, we aim to identify customers who are likely to leave, helping the bank take proactive steps to improve customer retention.

 ## Data Loading and Initial Look